Lucas-Haubert/VarifoldLoss/README.md

-# Varifold Loss: A Geometrical Approach to Loss Functions for Deep Learning Time Series Forecasting
+# The Varifold Loss: A Geometrical Approach to Loss Functions for Deep Learning Time Series Forecasting

 ## Overview